返回 Skill 列表

 2. Call the "Statistics Config Query" API to confirm whether the device has the corresponding statistics capability

-3. If available, call the "Statistics Value Query" API
+3. If available, call the "Statistics Value Query" API to get data for the specified time range

 4. Aggregate and return the results